derrickkim0109/devkimchi-blog/content/posts/2022/2022-07-20-lift-and-shift-existing-chrome-extension-to-blazor-wasm-2.md

 1. We never touch any bootstrapper codes that Blazor WASM generate for us.
 2. If necessary, we load JavaScript for each page using the JS Interop feature.
 During this practice, C# handles all the JS codes.

+Then, does this exercise only brings you benefits?
+Here are a couple of considerations:

+1. The code gets overly complex.
+If we simply import the JavaScript files through the `index.html`/`popup.html`/`options.html`, we don't need to do this exercise.
+2. Not everytime the dynamic JS loading is useful.
+It has trade-offs.
+If you don't want to touch the bootstrapper files, then try this approach discussed in this post.
+But if you do touch the bootstrapper files, then this dynamic JS loading approach may be unsuitable.

-If we use more JS Interop features, we can build the Blazor WASM app more effectively, which will be another option for building Chrome extensions.
+Overall, if we use more JS Interop features appropriately, we can build the Blazor WASM app more effectively, which will be another option for building Chrome extensions.

 ## Do you want to know more about Blazor? ##